-My work investigates the nature and significance of identity.
+My work investigates the nature and normative implications of identity.
 I am developing a systematic treatment of problems pertaining to the metaphysics of identity and distinctness, including Black's two-sphere world, the statue and the clay, and the problem of the many.
-I am also developing theories about the nature of persons and the grounds of the distinctive and first-personal significance that survival (at least sometimes) has.
+I am also developing theories about the nature of persons and the grounds of the distinctive and first-personal value that survival (at least sometimes) has.

-My goal is to discover the worldly and representational importance of identity -- that is, the determining role that identity plays in what's going on in the world, and the role that truth involving identity play in thinking about and navigating the world.
-You'll find my findings presented below.
+My goal is to discover the worldly, normative, and representational importance of identity -- that is, the determining role that identity plays in what's going on making the world the way it is, making our practices the way they are, and how the truth of identity statements shapes our thinking about the world.
+My findings are presented below.

 The Identity of Necessary Indiscernibles